 Dekalb Agriculture Technology & Environment, Inc.

-The goal of DeKalb Agriculture Technology & Environment, Inc. is to educate a student population about the essential need to consider environmental ramifications of technology and other business decisions, via a hands-on, community-oriented instructional curriculum.
+The goal of DeKalb Agriculture Technology & Environment, Inc. is to educate a student population about the essential need to consider environmental, agriculture and the ramifications of technology and other business decisions, via a hands-on, community-oriented instructional curriculum.
 The Academy will improve student achievement via a curriculum which:

-- Recognizes the important link between technology and the environment
+- Recognizes the important link between technology, agriculture, and the environment.

 - Promotes higher order thinking skills – critical thinking, problem-solving, and decision-making